The kinetic limit of a system of coagulating Brownian particles

-{\bf Remarks} \\ \begin{itemize} \item Conditions for uniqueness among weak solutions of (\ref{syspde}) are provided in Proposition 2.6 of \cite{wrzd}.
-Although these conditions are slightly stronger than those we have prove the macroscopic equations to satisfy in our case, we anticipate that this uniqueness holds.
-Indeed, by assuming (for technical rather than physically significant reasons) that $\inf_{n,m \in \mathbb{N}}{\alpha(n,m)} > 0$, we may verify the condition appearing in Proposition 2.7 of \cite{wrzd}, hereby establishing that any weak solution of (\ref{syspde}) conserves the total mass $\sum_{m \in \mathbb{N}}{m \int_{\mathbb{R}^d}{f_n (x,t) dx}}$ throughout all time $t \in [0,\infty)$, in the case in question (namely, with the coefficients $\beta: \mathbb{N}^2 \to [0,\infty)$ given by (\ref{recp})).
-A lack of uniqueness in the solution would arise in the presence of a mechanism for coagulation that is sufficiently strong to give rise to an effect of gelation, in which this total macroscopic mass drops after some finite time.
-The third among these comments briefly discusses how this behaviour might arise from a variant of our model. \item Included in the space of parameter values that satisfy (\ref{hypo}) is the case where the diffusion rate $d$ is a decreasing function of the mass, and the coagulation propensities $\micp$ satisfy $\micp \big( n , m \big) \leq C nm$.
+where again $N \epsilon^{d-2} = Z$, with $Z = \sum_{n \in \mathbb{N}}{\int_{\mathbb{R}^d}h_n}$.
+In (\ref{resu}), $\{ f_n: \mathbb{R}^d \times [0,\infty) \to [0,\infty), n \in \mathbb{N} \}$ denotes the unique weak solution to the system of partial differential equations (\ref{syspde}), with $\macp: \mathbb{N}^2 \to [0,\infty)$ again given by (\ref{recp}). \end{cor} {\bf Remarks.} \begin{itemize} \item Included in the space of parameter values that satisfy (\ref{hypo}) is the case where the diffusion rate $d$ is a decreasing function of the mass, and the coagulation propensities $\micp$ satisfy $\micp \big( n , m \big) \leq C nm$.
 In fact for a nonincreasing $d(\cdot)$, the condition (\ref{hypo}) is equivalent to saying that $\micp(n,m)\le C(n)m$ for a function $C(n)$.
 Also, if the microscopic coagulation rate $\micp$ is identically constant, then the condition (\ref{hypo}) is equivalent to saying that the function $d(n)n^{1/(2-3d)}$ is nonincreasing. \item We believe that the derivation that we have undertaken is of particular interest, because the technique of proof that we adopt is robust under numerous changes in the details of the mechanism of interaction.
 An alternative model which we may treat is that where the mechanism of interaction is {\it hard-core}.
 In this variant, the reaction mechanism is deterministic, a pair of particles coagulating at the moment when their locations differ by $2\epsilon$.
-The hard-core model with constant diffusion rates $d(\cdot) \equiv 1$ was treated in dimension $d=3$ in \cite{Lang}, with the macroscopic reaction propensity $\macp$ being identically given by the capacity $ 2cap(B_0(1))$ of the unit-ball.
+The hard-core model with constant diffusion rates $d(\cdot) \equiv 1$ was treated in dimension $d=3$ in \cite{Lang}, with the macroscopic reaction propensity $\macp$ being identically given by the capacity $ 2 {\rm cap} (B_0(1))$ of the unit-ball.
 Although we have not written the proof in this paper using a notation that includes the case of hard-core interaction, the method of proof yields the results of \cite{Lang}.
 Indeed, we can prove the analogue of Theorem \ref{thmo} for hard-core interaction in any dimension $d \geq 3$, provided that we may invoke the hypothesis